dyeske61283/ASE_OpenMP/Notes.md

 3. Two channels (A & B)
 4. No, it is not since most configurations involve dual channels or star topologies
 5. Divide traffic between channels and distribute/connect participants to different channels to divide listening tasks // Redundancy
-6. Communication distribution and clustering // redundancy (when using 2-star configurations)
+6. Communication distribution and clustering // redundancy (when using 2-star configurations), Verstärker für Signale
 7. Bus:
             A     B     C     D     E
 Channel A   1     0     1     1     1